 Your time will be balanced between intense instruction in the studio and private time where you are free to explore The Ruins, find places in them that speak to you, and choose spots to express yourself in mosaic.
 The Ruins are massive and there is ample room for all.

 Rachel celebrates the power of place in art and takes special pride in introducing you to her little corner of beautiful imperfection.
 Whitsett, Pennsylvania, a sleepy, rural village with national historic status as a patch coal mining town, hugs the banks of the shallow, fast-moving Youghiogheny River.

 The Great Allegheny Passage bike trail is regarded as a national treasure and is one of the most beloved trails in the country.
-You will watch riders from all over the world pass by the studio and sometimes stop by to be introduced to our wonderful medium of mosaic.
+Riders from all over the world pass by the studio and will sometimes stop by to be introduced to our wonderful medium of mosaic.